-Louisa Clark is an ordinary girl living an exceedingly ordinary life—steady boyfriend, close family—who has never been farther afield than their tiny village.
+Louisa Clark is an ordinary young woman living an exceedingly ordinary life who has never been farther afield than their tiny village.
 She takes a badly needed job working for ex-Master of the Universe Will Traynor, who is wheelchair-bound after an accident.
-Will has always lived a huge life—big deals, extreme sports, worldwide travel—and now he’s pretty sure he cannot live the way he is.

 This was an utterly beautiful read!
 I wasn’t entirely sure what to expect when I started it but I rather quickly fell in love with the characters And got completely sucked into the story.
 It got to a point in the process of my read where I just couldn’t seem to be able to stop reading.
 Thus I ended up finishing it at nearly 3:00am.